tmanti/Passmanager/web_frontend/README.md

 ## Getting Started

+first bit of setup is to point the request utils to your backend.
+This can be done by changing the value of the string api_url in request-utils.tsx.

 Make sure to install all packages/dependancies then you can run the development enviorment if the backend server is setup.

 ```bash